Preparing well rounded young-adults, ready for future success

 Students will work with their teachers, the Careers Counsellor and IB Coordinator to select the most suitable diploma pathway for them.
 Where possible, we encourage all of our students to pursue a full IB Diploma.
 Over the past 5 years, 100% of our full IB Diploma candidates have been successful in attaining their IB Diplomas.
 Where students are unable to commit to the requirements of the full IB Diploma, they are encouraged to pursue IB certificates in individual courses.

-Regardless of their chosen diploma pathway, all FIS graduating students receive an FIS Diploma - a qualification accredited by the Western Association of Schools and Colleges (WASC) and recognized by US colleges and Japanese universities.
+Regardless of their chosen diploma pathway, all FIS graduating students receive an FIS Diploma - a qualification accredited by the Western Association of Schools and Colleges (WASC) and recognized globally by colleges and universities.
 All high school students are required to take six courses and will attend the same classes as their peers of the same grade level, although the requirements and expectations of their courses will differ (according to the student’s chosen diploma pathway).
 All of our FIS classes are delivered within the IB framework.